Music KS3 & KS4

 There are opportunities to work with visiting musicians and to rehearse towards both informal and formal performances.

 We are always impressed by the quality and standard of performances produced by our students.
-Particular highlights include our Christmas Concert and our summer productions; most recently our performance of Oliver at the New Wolsey Theatre in July 2023 which gained rave reviews.
+Particular highlights include our Christmas Concert and our summer productions; most recently our performance of Madagascar at the New Wolsey Theatre in July 2024 which gained rave reviews.

 Instrument Tuition